 With these plans, you'll be investing in eFunds as well as eREITS.
 On the Core and Starter account levels, you'll be investing exclusively in eREITs.
 This is important because eREITs generate dividends whereas eFunds generate income.

-The tax rates for income are generally higher than the tax rates for dividends so if you decide to invest in eFunds you'll have to make sure you understand what the tax consequences will be.
+The tax rates for income are generally higher than the tax rates for dividends.
+Therefore, if you decide to invest in eFunds you'll want to make sure you understand what the tax consequences will be.

 Another option you'll have within the advanced account level will be focusing your investments on specific markets.